UniMath/agda-unimath/src/category-theory/initial-objects-large-precategories.lagda.md

-# Initial objects of large categories
+# Initial objects of large precategories

 ```agda
 module category-theory.initial-objects-large-precategories where